danloZ/movies-challenge/README.md

 Run sample queries like the previous case

 # How to run the script
 As mentioned in the installation description, the script is implemented on a notebook running in jupyterlab environment.
+This environment is customized by me, starting by the Dockerfile to the functionalities inside jupyterlab.
 The environment includes:
 - Python 3.9.7
 - Pyspark 3.1.2
 - Additional jars to use Spark JDBC Connector for Postgres and Spark Connector for XML: find all jars in /jars folder
 - Pandas
 - Psycopg2 for pythonic Postgres client
+- Magic commands to query Postgres

 You can do one-shot run of entire notebook by clicking the fast-forward button on the control bar.
 The main script is implemented with Pyspark, reading/writing from parquet,csv,xml and postgres using the connectors provided.
 In this way we keep the same implementation of script regardless of the data structures of the variuos sources.